Password hashing

 ComputeHash

-Fills a span with an encoded password hash computed from a password, an iteration count, and a memory size in bytes.
+Fills a span with an encoded password hash computed from a password, a randomly generated salt, an iteration count, and a memory size in bytes.

 Argon2id.ComputeHash(Span<byte> hash, ReadOnlySpan<byte> password, int iterations, int memorySize)